-- A. Hearing shall be conducted by the appropriate administrator according to the following guidelines. - 1.
-Hearings shall be normally conducted in private. - Admission of any person to the closed hearing shall be at the discretion of the appropriate administrator. - In hearings involving more than one accused student, the appropriate administrator, in their discretion, may permit the hearing concerning each student to be conducted separately. - 4.
+- A. Hearing shall be conducted by the appropriate administrator according to the following guidelines: - 1.
+Hearings shall be conducted in private unless the student requests a public hearing. - 2.
+Admission of any person to the closed hearing shall be at the discretion of the appropriate administrator. - 3.
+In hearings involving more than one accused student, the appropriate administrator, in their discretion, may permit the hearing concerning each student to be conducted separately. - 4.
 The complainant and the accused shall have the right to be assisted by any adviser they choose, at their own expense.
 The adviser may be an attorney.
-Both the complainant and the accused are responsible for presenting their own case and, therefore, advisers are not permitted to speak or participate directly in any hearing before a hearing committee.
+Both the complainant and the accused are responsible for presenting their own case and, therefore, advisers are not permitted to speak or participate directly in any hearing before a hearing panel.

-- 5. The complainant, the accused, and the hearing committee shall have the privilege of presenting witnesses, subject to the right of cross-examination. - 6.
-Pertinent records, exhibits and written statements may be accepted as evidence for consideration at the discretion of the appropriate administrator. - All procedural questions are subject to the final decision of the appropriate administrator. - 8.
-After the hearing, the hearing committee (if consisting of multiple members) shall determine by majority vote whether the student violated the designated sections of the student code.
-The hearing committee shall render written findings of fact and conclusions and forward with recommended sanctions to the appropriate administrator within three working days of the conclusion of the hearing. - The hearing committee's determination shall be made on the basis of whether it is more likely than not that the accused student violated the student code. - The hearing guidelines outlined in Article V only apply to Article V of the Student Conduct Code.
+- 5. The complainant, the accused, and the hearing panel shall have the privilege of presenting witnesses, subject to the right of cross-examination. - 6.
+Pertinent records, exhibits and written statements may be accepted as evidence for consideration at the discretion of the appropriate administrator. - 7.
+All procedural questions are subject to the final decision of the appropriate administrator. - 8.
+After the hearing, the hearing panel (if consisting of multiple members) shall determine by majority vote whether the student violated the designated sections of the student code.
+The hearing panel shall render written findings of fact and conclusions and forward with recommended sanctions to the appropriate administrator within three working days of the conclusion of the hearing. - 9.
+The hearing panel's determination shall be made on the basis of whether the evidence indicates that it is more likely than not that the accused student violated the student code. - 10.
+The hearing guidelines outlined in Article V only apply to Article V of the Student Conduct Code.